9 Tips For Nailing the CSCS Exam Like a Boss

 - And included a web resource featuring exercise demonstration videos (pointing out flaws in someone's exercise technique while looking at training videos is a big part of the exam).

-However, if you need to buy a new copy of Essentials of Strength Training and Conditioning, it would make no sense to go with the 3rd - especially considering that you can grab the 4th edition at a steep discount here.
+So, it makes no sense to go with the 3rd edition - especially considering that you can grab the 4th edition at a steep discount here.

 RECOMMENDED RESOURCE #1: